38% Rate Obama Positively on National Security

 (Want a free daily e-mail update?
 If it's in the news, it's in our polls).
 Rasmussen Reports updates are also available on Twitter or Facebook.

-The national telephone survey of 3,500 Likely Voters was conducted by Rasmussen Reports from April 21-27, 2014.
-The margin of sampling error for the survey is +/- 2 percentage points with a 95% level of confidence.
+The survey of 1,000 Likely Voters was conducted on July 21-22, 2014 by Rasmussen Reports.
+The margin of sampling error is +/- 3 percentage points with a 95% level of confidence.
 Field work for all Rasmussen Reports surveys is conducted by Pulse Opinion Research, LLC.
 See methodology.